-This preserved earthworm dissection specimen is an extra-large 9-12” size, making it easier to dissect and study the digestive system, circulatory system, reproductive system, and nervous system of the earthworm.
+This preserved earthworm dissection specimen is an extra-large 7-10” size, making it easier to dissect and study the digestive system, circulatory system, reproductive system, and nervous system of an earthworm.
 The earthworm species is Lumbricus terrestris (nightcrawler).

 Order our Earthworm Dissection Kit to get an earthworm dissection specimen, dissection guide, styrofoam dissecting pan, dissecting scissors, forceps, and T-pins all in one box!
 From its anterior end to its posterior end, use this kit to easily identify an earthworm's pharynx, heart, aortic arches, intestine, crop, gizzard, seminal vesicles & receptacles, septa, ventral nerve cord, ventral blood vessel, dorsal blood vessel, prostomium & more.

 Hoping to dissect other specimens, along with an earthworm?

 All of these kits come with dissection guides and equipment (scalpels, trays, scissors, etc.) for dissecting the specimens inside.

 10+ pricing is based on bulk-packed specimens.
 When necessary, you will receive a combination of 10-packs and individually packed specimens to fill your order.

 Note: Specimens are initially preserved with a formaldehyde solution, the best animal tissue fixative.
 The formaldehyde is then displaced first with water and finally with a glycol solution to produce a moist, low-fume specimen which will not decay over time.

 In sealed, original packaging, our preserved specimens are guaranteed to remain fully preserved and free of decay for 12 months from the date of purchase.